 Gum Disease Is Life Threatening And Most Don’t Know It.
 New York Dentist, Pankaj Singh Explains

 Periodontal, disease, which is also called gum disease, is the primary cause of tooth loss and is perhaps the number-one disease in the world.
-In fact, around 86% of the population of the United States exhibit some form of periodontal disease starting from mild gingivitis and advanced periodontitis that affects people of all ages and not just the seniors.
+In fact, around 86% of the population of the United States exhibit some form of periodontal disease starting from mild gingivitis all the way to advanced periodontitis that affects people of all ages and not just the elderly.

-Periodontal disease is most often silent and does not exhibit any warning signs.
-It can take months or even years for the symptoms to develop.
-The symptoms only become evident after the disease has progressed beyond the initial stages.
+Periodontal disease is often silent and does not exhibit any warning signs.
+It can take months or even years for symptoms to develop.
+Symptoms only become evident after the disease has progressed beyond the initial stages.
 The warning signs that are most common in periodontal disease include bleeding, swollen gums, which are red, receding gums, pain, halitosis and loose teeth.
 Some of the more common causes of periodontal disease have been discussed in our blog, which can be accessed here.